Introduction

 If you are selected, you will be invited to perform during 5 weeks in an intense orchestra training program.

 Georgia is an exciting country full of beauty and culture.
-The Tsinandali Estate, situated in the magnificent Kakheti region, has now been developed into a Cultural Center with two concert halls, museum, hotels, restaurants, all in the midst of a big beautiful park.
+The Tsinandali Estate, situated in the magnificent Kakheti Region, has now been developed into a Cultural Center with two concert halls, museum, hotels and restaurants, all in the midst of a big beautiful park.

-The Tsinandali Estate will hold the Tsinandali Festival, with two concerts per day, many international artists, a full-fledged academy, the residency of the Verbier Festival Chamber Orchestra in addition to the Pan Caucasian Youth Orchestra.
+Every year, in September, the Tsinandali Estate holds the Tsinandali Festival, with two concerts per day, many international artists and the resident Pan Caucasian Youth Orchestra.

 Audition Programme